tanvi-dighe24/Crowdfunding-Analysis-Kickstarter--PowerBi/README.md

 Detailed View: Breakdown of successful vs failed campaigns with navigation buttons for smooth transitions.

+What I learnt:
+Experience with this work was trully worth of time.
+I spent hours on this analysis which was really helpful for me.
+I learnt to work under timeline, I have completed this work with excellence within deadline.
+I found myself somehow comorftable in under pressure enviroment which is strange right?

 Interactivity: Added slicers, drill-through options, and navigation buttons for user-friendly exploration.

 💡 The Power BI dashboard enables stakeholders to quickly identify trends, compare performance across categories, and gain actionable insights into the success factors behind crowdfunding campaigns.